Work permits for employees in Switzerland: A complete guide for employers [2024]

-Before you can officially hire and start onboarding a new employee in Switzerland, you need to be certain they are authorized to work in this beautiful, central European country.
+Before hiring an employee in Switzerland, you need to be certain they are authorized to work in this beautiful, central European country.
 Switzerland is not a member of the European Union; instead, it’s a member state of the Schengen area and of the European Free Trade Association.

 Swiss laws surrounding work visas are complex and differ depending on the worker’s country of origin, so it’s crucial to understand the nuances around work authorization in Switzerland.
 Failing to do so can leave you exposed to severe penalties that include fines and even jail time.